The Health benefits of wheatgrass juice

 - Pour the mixture into a glass.

-To juice wheatgrass you need a masticating juicer, which come in the manual or automatic variety.
-If using an automatic juicer, follow your juicer instructions carefully.
-The manual juicer looks like a meat grinder and clamps on top of your counter.
+To juice wheatgrass, you need a masticating juicer, which comes in the manual or automatic variety.
+If using a mechanical juicer, follow your juicer instructions carefully.
+The manual juicer looks like a meat grinder and clamps on your counter.

 - Place a cup beneath the spout of the juicer

 - Gradually feed the wheatgrass into the juicer while turning the crank

 - Use your hand to keep guiding the wheatgrass through the machine.

 Now that you know how to juice wheatgrass, here are some great recipes to try out for yourself.